** Fall 2025 Update: I am not currently recruiting new graduate students. Please check back later for future opportunities. **

-At the University of British Columbia, I am looking for enthusiastic, disciplined, and collegial graduate students in Ph.D. in Forestry or Master of Science in Forestry.
-A full funding package (4 years for Ph.D. and 2 years for Master’s) will include stipends, a personal computer, travel support (to present at conferences), and physical lab space.
+At the University of British Columbia, I am looking for enthusiastic, disciplined, and collegial graduate students for a Ph.D. in Forestry or a Master of Science in Forestry.
+We offer a full funding package, which includes stipends, a personal computer, travel support for conference presentations, and physical lab space.
+The funding covers 4 years for Ph.D. students and 2 years for Master’s students.

-If interested, please email me at keun.park@ubc.ca with the following:
+If interested, please email me at keun.park@ubc.ca with the following (general inquiries are also welcome):

-- A brief statement (1-2 paragraphs) of your research interests and reasons for wanting to join my research group
+- A brief statement (1-2 paragraphs) describing your research interests and your motivation for joining the under_lab

 - Your CV